sybila/biodivine-control-tool/AeonOnlineTool/README.md

 **Frontend:** The web interface for interacting with the tool (located in the OnlineTool directory).

-**Backend:** The Compute Engine, which processes the data and executes operations (located in the ComputeEngines directory).
+**Backend:** The Compute Engine, which processes the data and executes operations (located in the ComputeEngine directory).

 ## Setup guide